schemaspy/schemaspy/docs/source/installation.rst

 The latest `Docker <https://docs.docker.com/get-docker/>`_ image of SchemaSpy can be downloaded using `docker pull schemaspy/schemaspy`.

-Documentation and run commands can be found on the `SchemaSpy Docker Hub page <https://hub.docker.com/r/schemaspy/schemaspy/`_.
+Docker documentation and run commands can be found on the `SchemaSpy Docker Hub page <https://hub.docker.com/r/schemaspy/schemaspy/>`_.